Richard-vinu/Full_Stack_Web-Development/Frontend/javaScript.md

 Break and continue keyword
 Do while loop

+Arrays in JavaScript
+Intro to arrays
+Push pop shift unshift
+Primitive vs reference data types
+Clone array & spread operator
+For loop
+use const for creating arrays
+While loop in array
+For of loop
+For in loop
+Array destructuring

 SPLICE() :
 Array’s splice() method is used to remove few elements, replace or add new elements in the array.
 It will mutate original array.
 This method accepts 3 arguments :